vortal-coil/kt-cli/README.md

 - **1** - plain log (simple output, no timestamp)
 - **2** - just like plain log but without new line at the end

+## Flags and environment variables

+The client supports the following flags:
+- **-debug** - enable debug mode (more verbose output)
+- **-config** - path to the configuration file (default: `config.yaml`)
+- **-output** - output mode (see above for details)
+- **-no-save** - do not save the configuration file after changes by the client.
+For example, a client usually saves the token after login.
+This flag disables this behavior.
+- **-token** - token for API requests.
+If this flag is set, the client will use the provided token for API requests instead of the one stored in the configuration file.
+Client will save the token to the configuration file if the **no-save** flag is not set.
+- **-pretty** - pretty print JSON output.
+It looks better but takes more space and is useless if you want to parse the output.
+- **-passwd** - password for encryption and decryption. **It is highly recommended to use environment variable for this purpose instead of passing the password as a flag**.

+Flags for requests and other actions:
+- **-params** - parameters for the request.
+Value should be a string with space-separated key-value pairs.
+For example: `param1=value1 param2=value2`.
+- **-act.ping** - check the connection to the ktCloud.
+- **-act.method** - create a request to the API.
+Value should be a string with the method name.
+- **-act.download** - download a file from the ktCloud.
+Value should be a string with the file ID.
+You can get it using another flag or from the API.
+  - **-act.download.path** - path to save the downloaded file.
+If not set, the file will be saved in the current directory.

+Environment variables used by the client:
+- **KT_CLI_PASSWD** - password for encryption and decryption

 ## Contributing

 Contributions are welcome.
 Please feel free to submit a pull request or open an issue on the GitHub repository.